 This information is based on our current understanding of legislation.
 Legislation and tax treatment can change in the future.

-If you would like to discuss any aspect of your personal finances with a Wesleyan Financial Services Consultant, please just book an appointment.
+If you would like to discuss any aspect of your personal finances with a Specialist Financial Adviser from Wesleyan Financial Services, please just book an appointment.